GazButane/Brand_Peeker/README.md

 ### Currently available features:

-- Download a website's favicon from its url
+1. Download favicon from url
+2. Get the root url of a website
+3. Get url from web browser query
+4. Get icon from web browser query

+### Try this library:
+To test the different existing features, clone the repo and run:

+    python3 tryBrandPeeker.py